Xevious: Sequels and spin-offs

 Super Xevious was released in 1984.
 The difficulty was increased to appeal to more advanced players, alongside new enemy types and characters that reset the player's score when shot.
 A similarly titled game was released in 1986 for the Family Computer, Super Xevious: GAMP no Nazo, which intermixed puzzle elements with the standard Xevious gameplay.
-An arcade version of this game was also released, known as Vs. Super Xevious, running on the Nintendo Vs. arcade system.
+An arcade version of this game was also released, known as VS. Super Xevious, running on the Nintendo VS. System arcade system.
 An arcade spin-off title starring one of the enemies from Xevious, Grobda, was released in 1984.

-Two games for the MSX2 and PC-Engine were released in 1988 and 1990 respectively - Xevious Fardraut Saga and Xevious Fardraut Densetsu, both of which include a remade port of the original alongside a brand-new story mode with new enemies, boss fights and power-up items.
+Two games for the MSX2 and PC Engine were released in 1988 and 1990 respectively - Xevious: Fardraut Saga and Xevious: Fardraut Densetsu, both of which include a remade port of the original alongside a brand-new story mode with new enemies, boss fights and power-up items.
 A 3D rail-shooter spin-off, Solvalou, was published in 1991.
 In 1995, two arcade sequels were released - Xevious Arrangement, a remake of the original with two-player co-op, and Xevious 3D/G, a 3D game with 2D gameplay - both of these titles were soon released in 1997 for the PlayStation, compiled into Xevious 3D/G+, alongside the original Xevious and Super Xevious.
 A final follow-up was released in 2009, Xevious Resurrection, exclusively as part of the compilation title Namco Museum Essentials, which includes two-player simultaneous co-op alongside a number of other features.